supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/06-Transform-Data-with-Spark.md

   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+## Review

+In this lab,  you have accomplished the following:
+- Provision an Azure Synapse Analytics workspace
+- Use a Spark notebook to transform data

 ### You have successfully completed the lab.